kammitama5/kammitama5.github.io/_posts/2022-05-12-Thursday-May-12th.md

  definitely ways that I think and operate that I do have to be flexible about and unlearn, but I am excited to do this.
 I am committed to running away and joining the circus...to follow my dreams.
 There might be anti-canonical-bespoke unicorns!

+## Open Source Publishing
+- The way we are approaching this is that our paper will be developed online, in an open way.
+Typically, papers are treated like IP, which can be really intentionally exclusionary (I've experienced a lot of that in the research community!).
+But the three of us will be working on the project openly, so anyone can see our progress.
+I think this is an awesome approach to publishing, and I'm excited, although it's also a bit terrifying.
+- This also makes sense because we're simultaneously working on code in another repo, that we can easily link to in github issues and work back and forth.

 ## I have never been happier
  - I had an amazing week!
 I met my research friends, I made friends with a group of over 80 people, I received Kudos from my ICLR group of newly-minted researchers (who I am quite excited to see as regularly as I can, as well as their progress in research), I participated in an interview, a podcast,